Information for Entrants

-A copy of your documentation must be submitted electronically no later than 1 week before the event (February 1, 2020).
+A copy of your full documentation must be submitted electronically no later than 1 week before the event (February 11, 2023).
 The advance documentation submitted does not need to be in it’s final form, as we are aware that last minute changes are often made.
 This will allow our judges to have the opportunity to review the documentation in advance so as to spend more time in discussion with the entrants in person on the day of the event.
-Please send documentation to Mistress Elizabeth at vynehorn (at) gmail dot com.

 We designed Artifacts of a Life to be a different kind of A&S event, one where the whole is more than the sum of the parts, as the saying goes.
 We are asking judges to treat the exhibits as a whole, telling a story about somebody’s life in a particular time and place through their material culture.
 Most of you are probably well-informed museum goers, and the skills that you bring to appreciating an exhibit at a fine museum on a culture that you don’t know well are exactly what we are looking for.

 and include your SCA name and area(s) of focus.